DimaWebFrontEnd/DimaWebFrontEnd.github.io/README.md

-I've added all needed images, just put them in images folder.
+I've added all images, just put them in images folder.